 The goal of the workshop was to enter into a dialogue with each other and to understand the travel behavior of different target groups.
-The participants were divided into three group, using the personas: “Empty nesters” Haron and Cynthia, 71-year-old Gerard and 30-year-old Mirjam.
-To focus on adoption of MaaS instead of the service, we assume that the “UltiMaaS” solution is already there.
+The participants were divided into three groups, using the personas: “Empty-nesters” Haron and Cynthia, 71-year-old Gerard, and 30-year-old Mirjam.
+To focus on the adoption of MaaS instead of the service, we assume that the “UltiMaaS” solution is already there.

 We discussed the advantages and disadvantages of the current travel behavior of the personas and how we can convert this into an opportunity for “UltiMaaS”.
 With the help of the workshop exercise below, the groups determined how they could make the service as attractive as possible for their persona.

 After 1.5 hours of intensive discussions, it was time to share the initiatives with each other.
 The top results?
 The “Empty Nest” group came up with the idea to focus on the qualitative benefits of a journey for personas Haron (48) and Cynthia (46).
 They believed that not a seamless, but a seamfull experience could convince them to use UltiMaaS.
 Think of a nice route, room for a good conversation, or good food during the trip.
 It is not about efficiency, but about the experience.